 Now let's switch to a medical example.
 Say a patient is having knee replacement surgery.
 During the surgery, the surgeon accidentally damages blood vessels in the knee.
 The patient wakes up and experiences pain and swelling in the knee and calf.
 The surgeon immediately requests a consult with a vascular surgeon and the patient has to have another surgery to repair the damage.
 Is a vascular injury the kind of routine mishap that can happen in the absence of negligence during knee replacement surgery (sometimes called a "foreseeable complication") or was it malpractice?
 How do you tell?

 You start by looking at the surgery and the complication rate.
 Some operations are simply more difficult than others.
 For example, a hernia surgery is a very common surgery that has a very low rate of complications.
-It would be very unusual for a surgeon to sever a blood vessel during a hernia surgery.
+It would be unusual for a surgeon to sever a blood vessel during a hernia surgery.
 On the other hand, some surgeries are extraordinarily difficult.
 They are so difficult that they might have a very high complication rate.
-If, for example, the surgeon was trying to remove a tumor that had wrapped itself around a major blood vessel, that might be an operation that is almost impossible to perform without slicing the blood vessel.
-In that case, the slicing of the blood vessel would generally be considered to be a foreseeable complication (or an unfortunate accident) and not negligence.
+If, for example, the surgeon was trying to remove a tumor that had wrapped itself around a major blood vessel, that might be an operation that is almost impossible to perform without slicing a blood vessel.
+In that case, the slicing of the blood vessel would generally be considered to be a foreseeable complication and not negligence.